scala/improvement-proposals/content/dedented-string-literals.md

 ### Literal String Expressions

-This also means that any macros that may work on string literals, e.g. validating the string literal at build time, would not be able to work with multiline strings.
+This also means that any macros that may work on string literals, e.g. validating the string literal at build time, would not be able to work with `""".stripMargin` strings.
 This includes `inline def`s or macros that may want to validate or process these string literals at compile time (e.g. validating SQL literals, preventing directory traversal attacks, pre-compiling regexes or parsers, etc.).

 One example is FastParse's `StringIn` parser which generates code for efficiently parsing the given strings at compile time, fails when `""".stripMargin` strings are given: